-My experience is that a protrusion or prolapse is indicative of an imbalance in the muscles around the spine.
-This imbalance may have been there for a long time and this may not be the first time you have back pain.
-I consider it important to have the cause and symptoms of the symptoms examined and treated so that no further pain occurs.
+My experience is that a protusion (bulge on the disc) or prolapse is a sign of an imbalance in the muscles around the spine.
+This imbalance may have been there for a long time and it may not be the first time you have back pain.
+I consider it important to have the cause of the symptoms investigated and treated so that no further pain occurs.

 I deal with the newest technique in physiotherapy in Denmark; P-DTR.
 The method has been around for over 20 years and many chiropractors and osteopaths in The United States uses this technique over their basic education because it is so effective.
 Clinical research is underway in the area, which will be announced on the website when available.